DISTINCT combined with

 DISTINCT may use

-BY, you should be aware of how MySQL works with
+BY, learn how MySQL works with columns in

 ORDER BY or

-HAVING clauses that are not part of the
+clauses that are not part of the selected columns.
+See

 In most cases, a